rsdoiel/antenna/archives/2025/planet_2025.20.md

 ---

-## Marks & Spencer says cyberattack to cost it £300m
+## M&S says £300m cyberattack upheaval to linger into July

 date: 2025-05-21, from: RTÉ News

-British retailer Marks & Spencer said today that a "highly sophisticated cyber" attack would cost it about £300m in operating profit, with disruption set to run into July.
+A "highly sophisticated and targeted" cyberattack will cost Marks & Spencer about £300m in lost operating profit, and disruption to online services is likely until July, the British retailer said today.

 <br>